hellotext/help/_i18n/en/integrations/connect-mercado-libre.md

 5. You will be asked to confirm that you want to authorize Hellotext to access your account.
 Click *Authorize* to grant Hellotext access.
 6. That's it!
 From now on, you'll start seeing new sales directly in the Inbox and customer data will be automatically tracked.

-## Important clarification
+## Notice on updates

-Due to the way Mercado Libre works with 3rd party applications (such as Hellotext).
-New Orders, Messages and Notes might take up to an hour to be displayed on Hellotext.
+Please note that due to Mercado Libre's integration limitations, in some cases there may be a delay of up to one hour for new orders, messages, and notes to appear in Hellotext.